tgrava/tgrava.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi there.\
+Hi there.

-*"I sell no houses, only beginnings,"* said the Real Estate agent.\
+*"I sell no houses, only beginnings,"* (a Real Estate agent).\
-*"I promise no truths, only probabilities,"* said the Truthful Statistician.
+*"I promise no truths, only probabilities,"* (a Truthful Statistician).

-I promise nothing, I sell nothing, this is simply my repository.
+I promise nothing, I sell nothing, this is a repository.

 The way I process is to...\
 **I**nvert it.\